 The Company's foreign subsidiaries have retained earnings, because of the demand of capital expenditures and working capital.
 The Company expects that some of these retained earnings will not be returned back to the Company in the foreseeable future under the consideration of Company's integral development and investment plan.
 Hence, the temporary differences are not recognized under deferred tax liabilities.
-As of December 31, 2021 and 2020, the unrecognized deferred tax liabilities amount was \$26,090 thousand, respectively.
+As of December 31, 2023 and 2022, the unrecognized deferred tax liabilities each amounted to \$26,090 thousand for both periods.